Christian Hansen Jr.: Later career

 After leaving the Marshal's office, Hansen was the owner and operator of Avenue Grocery Store in Brattleboro.
 In 1978, he was an unsuccessful candidate for the Republican nomination for Windham County assistant judge.
 In 1980, he was the successful Republican nominee to succeed Timothy J. O'Connor as the Windham 4-3 district member in the Vermont House of Representatives.
 Hansen served in the House from January 7, 1981 to April 22, 1982, and was succeeded by Dart W. Everett.

 Return to Marshal's office

 In 1980, Republican Ronald Reagan won the presidency and in December 1981 he appointed Hansen to succeed Earle McLaughlin as Vermont's U.S. Marshal.
 He was confirmed by the U.S. Senate in March 1982 and was sworn in on April 26.

 During his second tenure as Marshal, Hansen relocated from Brattleboro to South Burlington.
 Hansen continued to serve until September 1994.
-President Bill Clinton, a Democrat, took office in January 1993, and in October 1994 he appointed John Edward Rouille as Hansen's successor.
-In retirement, Hansen became a resident of Rutland.
+President Bill Clinton, a Democrat, took office in January 1993, and in October 1994 he appointed John E. Rouille as Hansen's successor.
+In retirement, Hansen became a resident of Rutland and spent winters in Florida.

-Family
+Personal life and death

 In 1955, Hansen married Nancy C. Fletcher (1934–2021).
-They are the parents of three children— Susan, Cindy, and Mark.
+They were the parents of three children— Susan, Cindy, and Mark.

+Hansen died in Bradenton, Florida, on May 14, 2023.
+Hansen was buried at Hillside Cemetery in Castleton, Vermont.